Ramose and Hatnofer: Tomb of Hatnofer and Ramose

+Evidence for kingship of Hatshepsut

-Ramose and Hatnofer's tomb is notable for featuring the earliest known date from Hatshepsut's reign.
-A collection of grave goods found in the tomb's chamber contained a single pottery jar or amphorae—which was stamped with the date 'Year 7'.
-Another jar from the same collection—which was discovered in situ by the Metropolitan Museum of Art expedition—was stamped with the seal of the 'God's Wife Hatshepsut' while two jars bore the seal of The Good Goddess Maatkare.
-The dating of the amphorae, which had been "sealed into the [tomb's] burial chamber by the debris from Senenmut's own tomb," is certain and establishes that Hatshepsut was recognised by her subjects as the king of Egypt by Year 7 of her reign.
+Hatnofer's grave good are notable for featuring the earliest known date from Hatshepsut's reign.
+A collection of grave goods found in the tomb chamber contained a single pottery jar or amphorae—which was stamped with the date 'Year 7', a marker for her reign.
+Another jar from the same collection—which was discovered in situ by the Metropolitan Museum of Art expedition—was stamped with the seal of the 'God's Wife Hatshepsut' while two jars bore the seal of The Good Goddess Maatkare her kingly name.
+The dating of the amphorae that had been "sealed into the [tomb] burial chamber by the debris from Senenmut's own tomb," is certain and establishes that Hatshepsut was recognised by her subjects as the king of Egypt by Year 7 of her reign.